 The following programs are some of the examples of how character is embedded into school life Kilvington.

-Each year, a character trait is carefully selected as a point of focus for each term or semester.
-In 2018, Semester One’s first character trait is Adaptability.
-Second Semester’s character trait is Reflective.
+Each year, a character trait is carefully selected as a point of focus for each semester.
+In 2019, Semester One’s first character trait is Perspective.

 These traits are applied across a wide range of activities throughout the school year.